kjell/mcn-2020-git-haiku/index.md

-Under cherry-trees
+Dawn-shining mountains
-the scent of flowers floating
+oh voices of the wild ducks
-It’s the Doll’s Festival.
+Basho lines the moon